跳至主要內容

 Quality Education Fund Thematic Networks (QTNs)

 The QEF Thematic Network was initiated in 2006 to disseminate good practices derived from QEF projects and promote professional sharing through networking different schools and educational bodies.
-For more details on QTNs in the 2024/25 school year, kindergartens, primary, secondary and special schools, please browse This link will open in a new windowEDB Circular Memorandum No.23/2024.
+For more details on QTNs in the 2026/27 school year, kindergartens, primary, secondary and special schools, please browse EDB Circular Memorandum No.9/2026.

 圖片